byambaa1982/Machine-Learning-on-a-used-cars-market/readme.md

 ### Future Steps

 + Obtaining data and cleaning it took most of my time in completing this project.
 I will collect more data and make it publicly available (i.e kaggle dataset) after some EDA to help fellow data scientists.
 + According to the paper “Invest in Information or Wing It?
-A Model of Dynamic Pricing with Seller Learning”, the distribution of the initial prices and the total price changes due to the adjustments of the seller’s belief is a very important feature.
+A Model of Dynamic Pricing with Seller Learning” https://www.hbs.edu/faculty/Publication%20Files/16-027_1e5317c9-b364-4b55-a90d-fd32fbee167b.pdf, the distribution of the initial prices and the total price changes due to the adjustments of the seller’s belief is a very important feature.
 If I had scraped Carmax.com instead Cars.com, i would have obtained this kind of information, because they have listing duration by days.
 + Finish my recommendation engine.